Sa-Alfy/Project/README.md

 The Scraper project includes a web scraping tool developed in Python.
 It helps in extracting data from websites and storing them for further analysis.

 You can find the Scraper project [here](https://github.com/Sa-Alfy/Project/tree/main/Scraper).

+### ChatBot
+The ChatBot project is a chatbot application which includes various modules and a graphical user interface.
+It contains the following directories:
+- `ChatBot`: Main directory for the chatbot application.
+- `gui_images`: Contains images used in the GUI.
+- `gui`: Contains GUI-related files.
+- `bot`: Contains bot-related files.
+- `Messenger`: Contains messenger integration files.

+You can find the ChatBot project [here](https://github.com/Sa-Alfy/ChatBot__/tree/main/ChatBot__-main).

 ## Languages Used
 - **Python**: 42.6%